 All of these factors can be built into your social media strategy to ensure you have a plan to reach your goals.

 Further to this, it’s important to understand that any strategy is never truly finished.
-Even in the case of Jumpin’ Beans, they need to make sure they are consistently reviewing their goals, their audience, and the results they are seeing.
+Even in the case of our example, they need to make sure they are consistently reviewing their goals, their audience, and the results they are seeing.
 It’s essential that any business is constantly adapting and your social media strategy should be no different.

 Lastly, you need to be ready for social platforms to adapt and change.
-New features are always being released and new trends are appearing on a daily basis, while every update may not resonate with your audience specifically you need to be ready to spot the opportunities.
+New features are always being released and new trends are appearing on a daily basis, and while every update may not resonate with your audience specifically, you need to be ready to spot emerging opportunities.

 I hope this explained a little about how a social media strategy can help you and your business succeed on social media.
-It comes down to the golden rule of working smarter, not harder.
+It comes down to the golden rule of ‘work smarter, not harder’.
 Taking the time to understand your audience, and the content that will resonate with them, is an essential step to success on social media.

-We’ve got experience with helping brands break down their complex customer relationships into a straightforward social media strategy, that can be implemented almost immediately.
-Our expert user researchers can use interviews and other methodologies to gain a deep insight into how your customers think.
-We can help you identify who your customers are and what they need to ensure you’re in the right place at the right time.
+We’ve got experience with helping brands break down their complex customer relationships into a straightforward social media strategy that can be implemented almost immediately.
+Our expert user researchers can use interviews and other methodologies to gain a deep insight into how your customers think, and we can help you identify who your customers are and what they need to ensure you’re in the right place at the right time.

-If you’d like to discuss how we can help you discover your audience or develop a bespoke social media strategy then get in touch.
+If you’d like to discuss how we can help you discover your audience or develop a bespoke social media strategy then get in touch with our friendly team.